-The GP-2400/2500/2600 is equipped with the Ethernet I/F which allows you to set up the GP via an Ethernet network, as well as transfer GP screen data.
+For the GP-2501/2601 Series, the Ethernet I/F allows you to set up the GP via an Ethernet network, as well as transfer GP screen data.
+To use this feature, the optional Bus Conversion unit and Ethernet unit (GP Ethernet I/F unit or Multi Unit) are required.